06 August 2021

 Rosemary Watt-Wyness, our Chief Executive said:

 “It’s devastating to see how dramatic the losses have been for our youth organisations over the past decade.

 Witnessing how the sector’s social and funding infrastructure has been decimated, first through austerity, and more recently by eighteen months of pandemic, when the sector has pulled out all the stops to keep their doors open, should fill us all with shame.

-As Siân Berry’s excellent report highlights, we have lost nearly two thirds of our youth centres over the last decade.
+As Siân Berry’s excellent report highlights, we have lost over a third of our youth centres over the last decade.
 Is this really the legacy that the capital city of a global economy should be passing on to the next generation?
 How tragic that so many vital lifelines have been lost for so many young Londoners.

 We must take these findings seriously, and act urgently to mitigate this blight on young lives, putting this next generation at the heart of London’s recovery.”